mattecapu/lesser-watch/README.md

 ## Motivation
 This package provides a smarter way to watch LESS files.

-If you like your stylesheets to be DRY and modular
+If you like your stylesheets to be DRY and modular, you'll ave a deep dependency graph of file imported by multiple other files.

 Yet not *all* of the stylesheets will import a file.

 So you can watch your entire `styles/` directory and recompile all of your "root" files everytime something changes (which is unefficient if you have a large codebase and *literally hell* if you use something like `livereload`), or **you can do it better by selectively recompile only those "root" files which are affected by the change**.
 This is exactly what `lesser-watch` does.

 ## Installation